NerdyBoy709/SpaceDustNext/README.md

 # SpaceDustNext
 Mod aims to provide wider range of harvestable resources for both stock and modded planets through Space Dust mod.
 In future I plan to add compatibility for other planet packs.
+In case of any isues contact me on discord.

 # Dependencies
 * https://github.com/post-kerbin-mining-corporation/SpaceDust